isa-ulisboa/greends-ipython/README.md

     print(f"x is {x}")
 ```

-Creating a function to input an integer and handle exceptions:
+Function for requesting an integer from the user until no exceptions are caught:
 ```
 def get_int():
     while True: